Last updated on September 3rd, 2024 at 08:42 am

 Go Green with Vegetarian Diet Tips!

-• A vegan diet typically has lower amounts of saturated fat than a non-vegan diet.
+- A vegan diet typically has less saturated fat than a non-vegan diet.

 Understanding Protein Needs

-Protein is an essential nutrient that plays a vital role in various bodily functions, including tissue repair, hormone production, and enzyme synthesis.
+Protein is an essential nutrient vital in various bodily functions, including tissue repair, hormone production, and enzyme synthesis.
 The recommended daily protein intake varies based on factors such as age, sex, weight, and activity level.
-For most adults, the average requirement falls between 46 to 56 grams per day.
+For most adults, the average requirement falls between 46 and 56 grams per day.

 Seitan is a popular protein source for many vegetarians and vegans.

 It’s made from gluten, the main protein in wheat.
-Seitan is a food ingredient common in vegetarian diets that have made from wheat protein.
+Seitan is a food ingredient common in vegetarian diets that is made from wheat protein.

 Tofu - Edamame